pslucas0212/RHEL-Study-Guide-Manage-Storage-Stack/README.md

   Volume group "serverb_01_vg" successfully extended
 ```

-Now we will grow or extend the existing Logical volume to our new target size
+Now we will grow or extend the existing Logical volume to our new target size.
+We use -L to define the logical volume size
 ```
 # lvextend -L 768M /dev/serverb_01_vg/serverb_01_lv
   Size of logical volume serverb_01_vg/serverb_01_lv changed from 256.00 MiB (64 extents) to 768.00 MiB (192 extents).